hiphapa/blogs.snap-ci.com/_posts/2014-04-17-deploy-on-demand-to-rubygems.markdown

 categories: features announcements ruby
 ---

-The differences between doing Continuous Deployment and Continuous Delivery are most apparent when building Ruby gems.
-Releasing every change you make to rubygems.org is likely not the best way to release usable chunks of functionality to your users.
+Doing Continuous Integration for Ruby gems is not a new idea.
+Given that, one might want to also build and release new versions of the gem to rubygems.org from your CI server(or service!).
+That said, releasing every change you make to rubygems.org is likely not the best way to release usable chunks of functionality to your users.
 A build pipeline with a manually triggered deployment stage is a much easier way to handle this case.

 When setting up a build for your Ruby gem on Snap (we detect the presence of a `.gemspec` file to guess that you might be doing so), we offer to set up a deployment stage to rubygems.org that can be triggered on demand to deploy any version of the gem you have built successfully already.
 The video below explains better how this works: